 Through my book — Dare to be Happy, and my training program — The Happiness Matrix, I wanted to share the fascination which happiness can bring to people’s lives and its impact on all aspects of life.
 Based on more than 20 years of trials and errors, research, observations, and scientific studies, my method is a never rebound or revert to unhappiness.
 The act of being happy, productive, effective, and above all of being of use to anyone is a sequence of simple measures that result in great achievements if followed thoroughly.

 All humans can be happy.
 But it doesn’t mean that all humans are actually happy!
 Let me put it as simple as, "Never give up on yourself, never give up on your dreams, everything is possible, and everything can be figured out."

 Hoda Elsobky, Executive Contributor Brainz Magazine

 Hoda was born in Cairo, Egypt.
-Graduated from the American University in Cairo in 1994 with a Bachelor of Arts degree, majored in Economics and minor in Business Administration.
-Later, She received her MBA in Marketing.
-Her greatest interest lies in the fields of philosophy and positive psychology, with a focus on self help and wellness.
-Above all, she is passionated about happiness as a way of living!
-She have worked in multinational IT companies in Egypt, like IBM and Oracle, in sales, marketing and business development capacity, from 1994 till 2005.
-At that point she flew with her husband to live in Vienna for three years and then to Dubai.
+She graduated from the American University in Cairo in 1994 with a Bachelor of Arts degree, majored in Economics and minor in Business Administration.
+Later, she received her MBA in Marketing.
+Her greatest interest lies in Philosophy and Positive Psychology, with a focus on self-help and wellness.
+Above all, she is passionate about happiness as a way of living!
+She worked in multinational IT companies in Egypt, like IBM and Oracle, in sales, marketing, and business development capacity, from 1994 to 2005.
+She flew with her husband to live in Vienna for three years and then to Dubai.
 There she discovered her passion for writing.